josh-allan/Csv-cleaner/README.md

-# Csv-cleaner
+# Csv Random Draw

-Simple CSV Clean and Sort
+Simple script that reads in a CSV, removes all duplicate entries, and then randomly draws the number that is supplied through Argparse